Maximilian Riedel

 Maximilian Josef Riedel (born September 13, 1977) is an Austrian glassmaker and businessman.
 Born in Vienna, he is the 11th-generation CEO and President of Riedel, a glassware manufacturer established in 1756 and best known for its production of grape variety-specific glassware.
-Riedel is best known for designing the world's first variety-specific stemless wine glasses (the Riedel “O” Series) in 2004, expanding the company to international markets, and developing double-decanting technology.
+Riedel is best known for designing the world's first variety-specific stemless wine glasses (the Riedel “O” Series) in 2004, expanding the company to international markets.

 Early life

 Maximilian Josef Riedel was born in 1977 to Georg Josef Riedel and Eva Riedel in Vienna, Austria, 400 km from Riedel Crystal headquarters in Kufstein, Austria.
 He has an older sister named Laetizia Riedel-Rothlisberger.